wanqizhu/finitefield/README.md

-# Finite Field for Error Correcting Codes
+# General Purpose Finite Field Module

-This project implements a generic FiniteField class, supporting Galois fields of any (prime powered) size.
-As an example for how one might use this class for Error Correcting Codes (ECC), we provide a sample implementation of the Reed Solomon code, using the Berlekamp Welch algorithm as an encoder.
+The main contribution of this project is a generic FiniteField class in Python, supporting Galois fields of any (prime powered) size.

-While correct functionality is necessary, the goal of this project is to build general purpose, well-decomposed classes that are easy to use and modify.
-In particular, the Finite Field class has no knowledge or dependency on how it is to be used.
-One can easily substitute in other ECC implementations or other mathematical uses on top of the Finite Field module.

-Lastly, this project has zero dependencies.
-While using packages such as `numpy` would simplify some implementation, we designed the classes so that they are completely self-contained.
-This allows greater customization for users who want to completely understand or modify the internal implementations.
+The main design principles are:
+- Build general-purpose, well-decomposed classes that are easy to use and modify
+- Hide complexity behind an intuitive and well-documented interface
+- Have minimal dependencies

+In particular, while we provide an implementation of the Reed Solomon Code and various math utility functions that operate over the FiniteField class, all of them operate without any assumptions about the inner workings of the FiniteField class.
+Similarly, the FiniteField class is built so that it does not have to make assumptions about how it will be use.
+We believe this is the key toward achieving the design principles listed above.

 # Design Overview